odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 Bug Bounty programs, as it allows them to attract researchers by promising a financial benefit should they find any problem with the application.

-In a Bug Bounty program everyone wins: the vendor manages to improve the security of its software, and researchers get paid for their findings.
+In a Bug Bounty program, everyone wins: the vendor manages to improve the security of its software, and researchers get paid for their findings.
 We will discuss these programs later on in the book, as I believe Bug Bounty initiatives deserve their own chapter in the security landscape.